0xSpectr/0xSpectr.github.io/_posts/2025-08-30-browser-to-the-wire.md

 4. de encapsulates the Ethernet header to access the IP header
 5. validates the IP header checksum, drops if incorrect as it cant be trusted
-6. the router then consults its routing table to know what to do next
+6. the router then consults its routing table to know what to do next the router will then use longest prefix routing, LPR is a method routers use to choose the more specific route incase multiple routes overlap with each other for example if we have route 1: 192.168.0.0/16 route 2: 192.168.1.0/24 the router will choose route 2 because its more specific, the reason for this.
+If there is no route that matchs it will use the default route(0.0.0.0 - matchs all destination IPs), if there is no default route it drops the packet
 <details>
 <summary>Routing table?</summary>
 <p>